manofgod747/Philosophy/README.md

 The brain is a machine

-It cannot be said, experience is the effect of a machine
+It cannot be said that experience is the effect of a machine

-Therefore, mind is not a machine
+Therefore mind is not a machine

-Mind is not physical
+Mind is non physical

 ## The Relationship Between Mind and Body